cecilitse/product-owner-upskilling-challenges/02-ruby-basics/03-activity-details/README.md

 # Activity details

-In this Ruby exercise, we'll get familiar with the Hash type.
+In this Ruby exercise, we'll get familiar with the Hash data type.

-We'll be focused on defining what is an activity for a team building session.
+We'll focus on defining what is an activity for a team building session.

 ## Setup